 Heaney composes a love poem to Marie years after they visited Hadrian’s Wall in England’s Northumberland.
 His particular interest in the architectural remnants and artefacts of Roman presence uncovered a two-thousand year old story bristling with poetic and emotional charge.
 Water is very much the unifying factor.

-‘Exile’ reaches further than the poem: Heaney fulfilled a series of part-year contracts at Harvard in the USA that took him away from wife, home and family for prolonged periods.
+Personal exile added to the intensity of the poem: Heaney fulfilled a series of part-year contracts at Harvard University in the United States that took him away from wife, home and family for prolonged periods.